Origami Poems Project Logo

 John Grey

-John GreyJohn Grey is an Australian poet, US resident, recently published in New World Writing, California Quarterly and Lost Pilots.
-Latest books, ”Between Two Fires”, “Covert” and “Memory Outside The Head” are available through Amazon.
-Work upcoming in Isotrope Literary Journal, Seventh Quarry, La Presa and Doubly Mad.
+John GreyJohn Grey is an Australian poet, US resident, recently published in New World Writing, North Dakota Quarterly and Lost Pilots.
+Latest books, “Between Two Fires”, “Covert” and “Memory Outside The Head” are available through Amazon.
+Work upcoming in California Quarterly, Birmingham Arts Journal, La Presa and Shot Glass Journal.

-John's microchaps are available below.
+John Grey's microchaps are available below.
 Download the single-page PDF by clicking the title.
-Save to your files then print/fold.

 Origami Microchap